smeyn/ZeverSolar/Readme.md

 The plot application (plotZever.py) creates a simple plot of the generation data.

+Environment: Python 3, Pip 7+
 Prerequisite: docopt.py

+## Install Requirements

+	pip install -r requirements.txt

 ## Initial setup (initialise the database)

     python zever.py -initDB

+Note: if this line fails, delete all .db files in the directory and try again

 ## Run the data collector